 Tips for Driving Ring Road

-- Get fuel when you see it; never let the tank get anywhere near empty because Iceland is remote and the next gas station is around the corner.
+- Get fuel when you see it; never let the tank get anywhere near empty because Iceland is remote and the next gas station is not around the corner.

 - Same goes for getting water and hitting the toilet – use them when you see them